 44. What are the signs of theophylline toxicity?

-Tremors, nausea, vomiting, seizures, tachycardia
+Tremors, nausea, vomiting, seizures, tachycardia, and arrhythmias.

 45. What examples are theophylline and caffeine?